livingmap/documentation-LivingMapSDK/source/mapping/integration.rst

     String backendUrl = "api.livingmap.com/YourMapName/";

     /**
-     * Which environment to use [dev/proof/prod]
+     * Which environment to use [dev / proof / prod] */
-     */
     String environment = "dev";

     /**
-     * Whether to display a debug overlay providing sensor values information [true/false] */ boolean debugMode = false;
+     * Whether to display a debug overlay providing sensor values information [true / false] */ boolean debugMode = false;

     /**
-     * Whether to render a routing overlay [true/false] *
+     * Whether to render a routing overlay [true / false] *
      * If your map has been set up to allow routing requests, this parameter will change
      * Map UI when a request is made.
 An overlay is added showing the approximate time to